 LinkedIn Analytics.
 From the Analytics tab, you can learn view metrics and trends related to your company’s LinkedIn page.
 These metrics are divided into three specific categories: updates, followers and visitors.

-Now that you know how to get analytics out of the major social networks, let’s see what tools can be helpful when conducting a social media audit.
+Now that you know how to get analytics out of the major social networks, let’s see what social media audit tools can be helpful to enhance your output.

 RivalIQ.
 This awesome tool allows you to perform complete competitive analysis and see the size of your competitors’ audiences, competitors’ posting frequency, number of social signals and more.